 Recommend Different Oral Hygiene Habits

-During your dental exam, your dentist will talk to you about your oral hygiene habits, as well as your diet.
+Your dentist will talk to you about your oral hygiene habits, as well as your diet.
 They may provide recommendations to improve your oral hygiene with different daily habits.
 This can help you improve your oral health and prevent problems like gum disease and tooth decay over time.

 To schedule a dental exam in Everett, Washington, contact 19th Avenue Dental today.